vPeteWalker/midway/windows_scratch/windows_scratch.rst

       Per Microsoft: "When a system is generalized, specific configuration data for a given installation of Windows is removed.
 For example, during the generalize configuration pass, the unique security ID (SID) and other hardware-specific settings are removed from the image."

 #.
+Within Prism Element, right click on your *Windows2019* VM, and choose **Update**.

+#.
+Remove one CD-ROM drive by clicking the :fa:`times` icon.

+#.
+Click **Save**.

-Once the shutdown is complete, this image can now serve as the Windows Server 2019 base image during the POC process.
+This image can now serve as the Windows Server 2019 base image during the POC process.